 The associate in music direct transfer degree (AM-DTA) is designed for students transferring in music.
 This degree is not the same as the associate in arts and sciences direct transfer agreement (AAS-DTA) degree described above.
-The AM-DTA is the best choice for students who have not yet decided on their school of choice, but want to make sure they have met the entrance requirements for all Washington state four-year school they will attend, the AAS-DTA degree may be a better option.
+The AM-DTA is the best choice for students who have not yet decided on their school of choice, but want to make sure they have met the entrance requirements for all Washington state fouryear schools.
+For students who know which four-year school they will attend, the AAS-DTA degree may be a better option.